 - If volumes are decreasing but stock price is increasing than there are more retail participation rather than institutional investors.
 One need to avoid such situation as it might be a bull trap.

 - Whereas if volumes are increasing but price of stock is decreasing than big investors are selling, hence view on stock should be bearish.

 - In case both volume and price are decreasing than it means the price is decreasing because of small retail participation, and not because of institutional investors are selling.
 Volume is also decreasing as retailers are selling rather than big investors.
 This situation can lead to bear trap, one need to avoid placing trade in such scenario.

 You can easily draw a moving average on the volumes bar to know if today’s volume is higher than the previous days volume average of 10,20 or 50 days.
 To get the last 10,20,50 day average, all you need to do is draw a moving average line on the volume bars on your trading terminal.
-If you are not aware about what is Moving Average?
-Please read here.

 What Are Different Types Of Volumes?